Hispanic Chamber of Commerce

 Why Join Us

-The Hispanic Chamber of Metro Denver membership offers many benefits that add value, both directly and indirectly.
+The Colorado Hispanic Chamber membership offers many benefits that add value, both directly and indirectly.
 Members have access to unique networking opportunities, educational programs, business services and special events.
 Opportunities are offered in English and Spanish and include Business After Hours, Leads Groups, Latino Business Leadership Program and other seminars.
 In addition, the Hispanic Chamber hosts two major events each year.
 The Annual Business Awards Luncheon that, takes place in the spring, and honors outstanding leaders in the corporate and government sectors as well as Business Man and Business Woman of the Year.
 During the summer, Sabor provides a tasting of beer, wine and food from Denver’s favorite restaurants with entertainment attracting approximately 3,500 attendees.